 Disclosure: The Globetrotting Teacher may receive commission from card issuers.
 Some or all of the card offers that appear on the The Globetrotting Teacher are from advertisers & may impact how & where cards appear on the site.
 The Globetrotting Teacher does not include all card companies or all available card offers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Chase Ultimate Rewards points are a flexible, transferable points currency earned by using Chase Ultimate Rewards points-earning credit cards like the Chase Sapphire Reserve® or the Ink Business Preferred® Credit Card.

-These points are not connected to a particular airline or hotel loyalty program but rather can be redeemed on any of the 13 Chase Ultimate Rewards transfer partners.
+These points are not connected to a particular airline or hotel loyalty program but rather can be redeemed on any of the Chase Ultimate Rewards transfer partners.

 In Part 1 of this series, I discussed the fundamentals of Chase Ultimate Rewards points, as well as how to use your Ultimate Rewards account effectively.

 In this guide, you’ll get an overview of each of the Chase Ultimate Rewards airline and hotel transfer partners to help you know where your Ultimate Rewards points might be best used.

 If you’re feeling overwhelmed by how much there is to learn, you’re not alone.
 Start with a few transfer partners and learn little by little how they can help you reach your travel goals.